 The main grounds for issuing a Section 8 notice when the tenant is not in arrears are:

 Ground 2: The house is being repossessed by the mortgage lender.
 This only applies to mortgages that were in existence before the start of the tenancy.
-The landlord is required to have advised the tenant of this possibility before the tenancy began.
+Written notice of this possibility should be given before or at the start of the tenancy.

 Ground 12: The tenancy agreement has been breached by the tenant.
 This only applies to clauses in the tenancy agreement that do not relate to rent payments.